-Frog Pose, called Mandukasana in Sanskrit, is a yoga pose that targets your core, hips, and inner thighs.
-It’s sometimes referred to as downward-facing frog, or Adho Mukha Mandukasana.
+Frog Pose, also known as Mandukasana in Sanskrit, is a yoga pose that targets your core, hips, and inner thighs.
+It is sometimes referred to as Adho Mukha Mandukasana.

 Read on to learn more about Frog Pose, including how to add it to your routine, its benefits, and modifications.

-Since Frog Pose is a deep hip opener, ensure your body is warmed up before moving into the posture.
+Since Frog Pose is a deep hip opener, it is important to ensure your body is warmed up before moving into the posture.

-During this pose, maintain safe alignment while softening and releasing tension.
-Allow your breath to be your guide and make adjustments as necessary, maintaining a balance of effort and ease.
+During this pose, you should maintain safe alignment while softening and releasing tension.
+Allow your breath to guide you and make adjustments as necessary.

 What areas does Frog Pose stretch and strengthen?